nicolashery/mac-dev-setup/README.md

 An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.

-Now, Xcode weights something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
+Now, Xcode weighs something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.
 To do this you need to go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).
 Unfortunately, you're greeted by a rather annoying questionnaire.
 All questions are required, so feel free to answer at random.

 Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (OS X Mountain Lion) for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.